JohnRingrose/mySql-project/README.md

 # mySql-project
-in year 2 of National College of Ireland for advancced databases my self and another student made this project
+In year 2 of National College of Ireland for advancced databases my self and another student made this project